 Our Good Practice Toolkit contains a series of templates to help organisations work effectively with volunteers.
-The templates are copyright free and can easily be personalised to meet an organisation’s requirements.
+The templates are copyright free and can easily be adapted to meet an organisation’s requirements.
 Use of the forms will depend on the size of the organisation and how that organisation works with volunteers.
-This is not an exhaustive list, as there are many other templates out there that can be used.
+This is not an exhaustive list as there are many other templates out there that can be used.
 The important thing is that organisations develop a structured and consistent approach towards involving volunteers.

 1. Volunteer Management Assessment Toolkit

-This assessment tool, provided in Excel, allows organisations to reflect on their overall approach towards volunteering, highlighting key strengths and also areas where more development may be required.
+This assessment tool, provided in Excel, allows organisations to reflect on their overall approach towards volunteering, highlighting key strengths and areas where more development may be required.
 It is a useful tool to guide a discussion between the management committee, volunteers, staff and service users.

 2. Volunteer Policy Guidance Notes

 A volunteer policy is a framework for the involvement of volunteers within an organisation.
 It summarises the overall approach taken and signposts on to other policies and procedures.
 It can place work with volunteers in context by explaining their role within the organisation and their distinctiveness from paid staff.

 A simple form for gathering information about potential volunteers.